 I bought this car with the intention of taking it to the next level but other more pressing projects have taken way!

-The car has an MOT with no advisories until August 2019 (and the car is of course both Tax and MOT exempt), but please bear in mind that I’m selling this car as a rolling restoration project car.
+The car has an MOT with no advisories from 18th June (and the car is of course both Tax and MOT exempt), but please bear in mind that I’m selling this car as a rolling restoration project car.
 It is not a fully restored concourse example – otherwise I would be asking twice as much!
-However, for the price I am asking, you could still make serious improvements to the car and not worry about losing money when you come to sell it in the future.

 All in all - It’s no trailer queen, but with some cosmetic work, the value could be increased substantially – don’t forget, whatever money you put into a solid example, you’ll get more out when you come to sell (and then some!).
-It’s an excellent basis for a rolling restoration.
-Unless you are local I would suggest collection by trailer etc would be sensible, just because the it has done such limited mileage in recent years – I can also provide quotes to have the car delivered to you after you’ve been to view it.
+Unless you are local I would suggest collection by trailer etc would be sensible, just because of the slightly sticky brakes – I can also provide quotes to have the car delivered to you after you’ve been to view it.

 If the car does not sell in the current condition we will be doing the work and relisting for £9-10k.